pchiorean/Indentz/README.md

 Sets the current page margins from the selected objects.

-_Suggested shortcut:_ `⌥F3`

 #### **PageSizeFromFilename**

+📍 _Suggested shortcut:_ F3

-Sets the size and margins of every page and the bleed, getting the values from the document name.
-It also creates a frame around the page margins that visually marks its _visible area_: a stroked frame named **\<visible area\>** on the **.visible area** layer; it will use an existing **Visible area** swatch, or will create one with the values R=255 G=180 B=0.
+Adjusts page size, margins, and bleed based on the document name.
+It also creates a stroked frame named **\<visible area\>** around page margins on the **.visible area** layer.
+Uses an existing **Visible area** swatch or creates one with R=255 G=180 B=0.

 It works with file names structured like this:

     <Name>_<Total size WxH>[_<Visible area WxH>][_<Bleed>].indd

-`WxH` are pairs of numbers like `000x000` (where `000` means a group of at least one digit, followed or not by decimals, and optionally by `mm` or `cm`).
-The first pair found sets the size of the page.
-If a second pair is found, it sets the _visible area_.
-If a one- or two-digit sequence follows, it sets the bleed.
-The script is reasonably tolerant to whitespace and extra stuff.
+Dimensions use `WxH` format (e.g., `000x000`, where `000` represents one or more digits, optional decimals, and optional `mm` or `cm` units).
+The first pair sets page size, the second pair (if present) defines the _visible area_, and a following one- or two-digit number sets bleed.
+The script handles extra spaces and characters flexibly.

+> ⚠️ **Warning:** For now the units are ignored: dimensions are always in millimeters.

 **Example:**